Programmerfreak/New_Delux_Fast_Food/README.md

-# New Delux Fast Food
+# New Deluxe Fast Food
 A app for easing order process.
 The customer can order items from comfort and needs to show only QR code to validate the order.